-Summary of 2022 Operations .
-2
+Summary of 2023 Operations 2

-Hearings & Disciplinary Recommendations .
-2
+Hearings & Disciplinary Recommendations 2

-Disciplinary Action Rate .
-2
+Disciplinary Action Rate 2

-Mission & Objectives .
-3
+Mission & Objectives 3

-Board Members & Terms .
-4
+Board Members & Terms 4

-Filing a Complaint with the CRB .
-5
+Filing a Complaint with the CRB 5

-Public Meetings .
-5
+Public Meetings 5

-Outreach .
-6
+Outreach 6

-Operations .
-6
+Operations 3

-Board Training & Development .
-6
+Board Training & Development 3

-Policy & Training Recommendations .
-7
+Policy & Training Recommendations 9

-Board Hearings and Adjudication 11
+Case Summaries 2

-Budget 12
+Board Hearings and Adjudication 3

-Case Summaries 13
+Budget 4

-Case Statistics 16
+Case Statistics 8

-Appendix I: COVID 19 Orders 19
+Appendix I: COVID 19 Orders 9

-Appendix II: Mayor's Executive Order2 20
+Appendix II: Mayor's Executive Order20)

-Appendix III: Chief Buckner Letter to Board2 23
+Appendix III: Chief Buckner Letter to Board23 3

 Appendix IV: CRB Recommendations Letter to Chief re: Draft Use of Force and

-Body Worn Camera Policies 24
+Body Worn Camera Policies 4

-SUMMARY OF 2022 OPERATIONS
+SUMMARY OF 2023 OPERATIONS

-The conclusion of 2022 marked yet another active year of oversight for the Syracuse Citizen Review Board.
-The following information provides a summary of the CRB's operational highlights in 2022.
-Over the course of the year, the CRB received a total of 103 complaints and effectively handled 40 cases.
-Out of these, 5 cases advanced to a hearing, and 35 cases concluded with a no-hearing vote by the Board.
-Moreover, 13 cases were determined to be outside the CRB's jurisdiction.
+The conclusion of 2023 marked yet another active year of oversight for the Syracuse Citizen Review Board.
+The following information provides a summary of the CRB's operational highlights in 2023.
+Over the course of the year, the CRB received a total of 99 complaints and effectively handled 30 cases.
+Out of these, 1 case advanced to a hearing, and 11 cases concluded with a no-hearing vote by the Board.
+Moreover, 18 cases were determined to be outside the CRB's jurisdiction.

-- 72 complaints received. - 5 hearings held.
+- 99 complaints received. - 1 hearing held.